evantancy/ansible/README.md

     - install robosense dependencies
     -
 - sshd:
+    - reinstall openssh-client that comes with ubuntu
+    - start sshd if not started

 - tensorrt:
+    - download tensorrt from AWS if not present
+    - install TensorRT via .deb, as well as Python and C++ development packages
+    - install pycuda2020.1 to /opt/

 - torch:
+    - basically follow all the steps [here](https://pytorch.org/get-started/locally/)
 - trtorch:
+    - ...
 - xsens:
     - ...
 - netplan: